-At Williams, you’ll engage with the world through global ways of thinking and living.
-Whether you’re studying on campus with classmates from around the world or immersed in a program far from your familiar routines, your education will introduce you to new ways of thinking, living and viewing the world.
+At Williams, you’ll engage with the world in many ways.
+Whether you’re studying on campus with classmates from around the globe or immersed in a program far from your familiar routine, your education will introduce you to new ways of thinking, living, and viewing the world differently.

 Global Williams encompasses courses in every area from language to politics to the arts; an expansive study abroad program backed by generous financial aid; and our renowned Center for Development Economics, which for 50 years has attracted future world leaders from across the developing world—one of whom might sit beside you in your next class.

 The global community is a vibrant and vital aspect of the Williams experience—students come from more than 70 countries and international students make up nearly ten percent of our student body.
-Undergraduates mingle with graduate CDE students, foreign teaching associates sponsored by the CFLLC, and international visiting faculty and scholars.
+Undergraduates mingle with graduate CDE students; international teaching associates sponsored by the CFLLC; and international visiting faculty and scholars.

 It starts with an admission process committed to building a community that includes the brightest minds from around the world.
 Admission representatives travel extensively to meet these students in their home countries, and international applicants follow the same application procedures as U.S. citizens, with no additional forms or tests required.